dball1126/old_foodback_app/README.md

 up to line 19 on businesses show on youtube video 535  5 10 2018

 Trying to fix the search method for businesses

+PLAN:1.
+Look at Organization.
+Comment out the valid geocode and before save geocode and import records with coordinates.
+2. uncomment the geocode and import records that need to be geocoded but only after speaking to Google about pricing.